|

-Joemeek MC2: Over the years Joemeek has released many variations on the same circuit idea with different letter/number names.
-This one is a stereo half-rack unit, updated recently from a previous model also called the MC2.
-It is really quite likable!
 It can achieve a certain amount of clarity, but most of its range of tone and action is in the more "heavy squash" and "effect" category.
 The tone is smooth and warm, with no rolloff of highs or lows, although the sound becomes notably colored (non-transparent) during the squash.
-If you hit with a very hot signal the low end can get a bit "choked" sounding.
+If you hit with a very hot signal the low end can get a bit choked-sounding.
 The noise level is better than average, but not silent.
-Comparing the MC2 directly to an ADK CLA-1 (another half-rack optical unit), the ADK sounded beefier and fatter, but the MC2 had a zingier-sounding attack and lower noise.
-Also the MC2 has a more complete range of controls over the parameters, so it is possible to dial in different action for different signals.
+Comparing the MC2 directly to an ADK CLA-1 and a Summit TLA-50 (also half-rack optical units), the ADK sounded beefier and fatter, while the Summit sounded cleaner and less "effecty", but the Joemeek had a zingier-sounding attack and lower noise.
+Also the MC2 has a more complete range of controls over the parameters, so it is possible to dial in a wider variety of action for different signals and playing styles.

 |